tethysplatform/tethys/docs/tethys_sdk/geoprocessing.rst

 **Last Updated:** January 19, 2015

 Web Processing Services (WPS) are web services that can be used perform geoprocessing and other processing activities for apps.
 The Open Geospatial Consortium (OGC) has created the `WPS interface standard <http://www.opengeospatial.org/standards/wps>`_ that provides rules for how inputs and outputs for processing services should be handled.
 Using the Web Processing Services API, you will be able to provide processing capabilities for your apps using any service that conforms to the OGC WPS standard.
-For convenience, the 52 North WPS is provided as part of the Tethys Platform software stack.
+For convenience, the 52 North WPS is provided as part of the Tethys Platform software suite.
 Refer to the :doc:`../installation` documentation to learn how to install Tethys Platform with 52 North WPS enabled.

 Configuring WPS Services
 ========================

-Before you can start using WPS services in your apps, you will need point Tethys to a valid WPS.
+Before you can start using WPS services in your apps, you will need link your Tethys Platform to a valid WPS.
 This can be done either at a sitewide level or at an app specific level.
 When a WPS is configured at the sitewide level, all apps that are installed on that Tethys Platform instance will be able to access the WPS.
 When installed at an app specific level, the WPS will only be accessible to the app that it is linked to.
 The following sections will describe how to configure a WPS to be used at both of these levels.

 Sitewide Configuration
 ----------------------